-- Ensuring existing and new residents many of whom may be elderly receive the health and quality of life benefits of good green infrastructure and are able to access appropriate recreational opportunities; - Maintaining the economic benefits of a high quality environment for tourism; and - Protecting and maintaining the Wensum, Coast, Brecks and the Broads.
+- Minimising the contributions to climate change and addressing their impact; - Protecting, managing and enhancing the natural, built and historical environment, including landscapes, natural resources and areas of natural habitat or nature conservation value; - Ensuring existing and new residents many of whom may be elderly receive the health and quality of life benefits of good green infrastructure and are able to access appropriate recreational opportunities; - Maintaining the economic benefits of a high quality environment for tourism; and - Protecting and maintaining the Wensum, Coast, Brecks and the Broads.

-As part of producing this Framework the authorities have commenced work on producing a GI strategy for Norfolk working with the Environment Agency, Natural England and the Norfolk Wildlife trust.
+As part of producing this Framework the authorities have commenced work on producing a GI strategy for Norfolk working with the Environment Agency, Natural England and Wild Angliathe Norfolk Wildlife trust.
 This has produced:

-- Accessible public open space and Countryside Access maps - Ecological Network Maps

-Possible Green Infrastructure Corridors throughout the county (the 'GI network')
+- Accessible public open space and Countryside Access maps - Ecological Network Maps - Possible Identified potential Green Infrastructure Corridors throughout the county (the 'GI network')

-Figure 12: Norfolk's GI corridors.
+Figure 11: Norfolk's GI corridors.
 2017

-Figure 12 shows an emerging early draft of the identified potential Green Infrastructure Corridors.
-The intention is for this map to be further developed over the coming months and be incorporated into the Green Infrastructure Strategy.
+Figure 11 shows an emerging early draft of the identified potential Green Infrastructure Corridors.
+The intention is for this map to be further developed over the coming months and be incorporated into the Green Infrastructure Strategyinform Local Plans, and also the GI Strategynow in preparation.
 It should be noted that depending on the nature of corridor they may not constrain development, indeed in some circumstances promoting growth in these corridors may enhance their GI value.